CompassSolutionsGa/drake_equation_simulator/README.md

 f_l (Fraction where life actually appears): Set to 1, indicating the assumption that life will appear on all planets that can support it.

-f_i (Fraction where intelligent life develops): This factor appears to be slightly above 10^-1 (0.1), indicating the quantum computation may have increased the factor by 0.05 as per the example code's adjustment mechanism.
+f_i (Fraction where intelligent life develops): This factor appears to be slightly above 10^-1 (0.1), indicating the quantum computation may have increased the factor by 0.05 as per the example  adjustment mechanism.

 f_c (Fraction with communicative civilizations): This value is the same as f_i, showing the assumption that about 10% of intelligent life forms will develop detectable communication.